AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront-proof/proof-cannot-access-proof-through-email-notification.md

 ---
-title: "Workfront Proof: Proof does not load when using "Go to proof" button in email notification"
+title: "Workfront Proof: Proof does not load when using Go to proof button in email notification"
-description: "When a user attempts to go to a proof using the "Go to proof" button in an email notification, the user is taken to a blank, gray page.
+description: "When a user attempts to go to a proof using the Go to proof button in an email notification, the user is taken to a blank, gray page.
 The proof does not load."
 hidefromtoc: yes
 ---